crate/croud/docs/user-roles.rst

 User Roles
 ==========

-This is an overview over the user roles users can have in the `CrateDB Cloud`_.
+This is an overview over the user roles users can have in `CrateDB Cloud`_ for the purposes of the Croud CLI.

 .. tip::

    The ``users roles list`` command provides a list of fully qualified role names.

 .. rubric:: Table of Contents